 5. Quit comparing to others

-There have been times when I’ve felt behind my peers.
-But I’ve learned that it’s completely fine because I’m on my own journey and will do things in my own time.
-The mindset that ”I should be here by this age…” causes a silly amount of pressure and anxieties regarding ‘milestones’.
+At times I’ve felt behind my peers, but I’ve learned that it’s completely fine because I’m on my own journey and will do things in my own time.
+The mindset that ”I should be here by this age…” conjures unnecessary pressure and anxiety regarding milestones.
 Everybody is on their own ladder in life and it’s much better to be half way up your own than at the top of another.
-Some of my friends are single, some are married and some have children, but none of this is correlates with their happiness.
+Some of my friends are single, some are married and some have children, but none of this correlates to their happiness.

 It’s a different ball game now with social media platforms because they accentuate peer comparisons to a colossal scale.
 Luckily my teenage years were devoid of social media, but even as a relatively secure adult I can be swept in to comparing myself, so I have to stop and remind myself that the majority of content on those platforms is edited.
 It’s important to reiterate this.

 I’ve always been fortunate to depend on others, so it was only upon being single at 27 (for the first time of my entire adult life might I add) that I went to living alone.
 Despite my trepidation it taught me an incredibly important lesson of how to rely on myself.
-It ignited my fierce independence, and shortly after I travelled solo to Japan after a work trip in Korea, something I would have previously might have turned down.
-I admit I was apprehensive, but after thoroughly relishing it I realised that I’d probably turned a lot of things down in the past out of fear of doing them alone.
+It ignited a fierce independence inside of me and shortly after I travelled Japan solo after a work trip in Korea, something previous me would have definitely turned down.
+However, after going anyway despite my apprehension I realised that I’d needlessly turned things down out of fear of doing them alone.